Medicare and medical equipment — what's covered and how to get it

 The biggest surprise people encounter is that Medicare approves equipment but the approval has restrictions your parent didn't expect.
 Your parent's Medicare Advantage plan might approve equipment that your parent assumed would be free but actually requires a specialist authorization.
 Your parent's Original Medicare might cover a hospital bed but not the specific type the doctor recommended.

-Another surprise is discovering that your parent is responsible for the physical logistics of getting equipment delivered and set up.
+Another surprise is discovering that your parent is responsible for the physical logistics.
 If your parent orders a hospital bed, who moves the old furniture to make space?
 Who assembles the bed if it comes in pieces?
 Some DME suppliers include delivery and setup.
 Others drop equipment at the door and leave.
-If your parent is paying out of pocket for these logistics, the total cost rises.
+If your parent is paying for these logistics out of pocket, the total cost rises.

-A third surprise is that equipment prescribed in a hospital or rehabilitation facility might work differently when your parent is at home.
+A third surprise is that equipment prescribed in a hospital or rehabilitation facility might not work at home.
 A wheelchair your parent used successfully in physical therapy might not fit through doorways at home.
 A walker prescribed at the hospital might be too wide for your parent's kitchen.
-Thinking about your parent's actual living space before ordering equipment prevents mismatch.
+Measuring your parent's actual living space before ordering equipment prevents mismatch.

-Yet another surprise happens with ongoing costs.
+Ongoing costs catch people off guard too.
 Some equipment requires maintenance, batteries, or replacement parts.
 A CPAP machine requires replacement masks regularly.
 A power wheelchair requires battery replacement.
 An oxygen concentrator requires servicing.
-These ongoing costs aren't covered by the initial DME benefit.
+These ongoing costs aren't always covered by the initial DME benefit.
 Your parent needs to budget for these separately.

 Planning ahead prevents some of these surprises.
-Thinking about your parent's living space, the type of equipment they're willing to use, and the ongoing costs of equipment ownership makes the difference between equipment that's helpful and equipment that creates problems.
+Thinking about your parent's living space, the type of equipment they're willing to use, and the ongoing costs of equipment ownership makes the difference between equipment that helps and equipment that creates problems.